nbogie/word-mind-game-react/README.md

+There is a separate branch, `with-anim` with animation (framer motion) - I don't want the main branch to be hard to read for React newcomers.

-# Getting Started with Create React App
+# Create React App -  Boilerplate docs...

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).